 Pam entered the program just over a year ago, working closely with her Transitional Housing worker Cheryl.
 “It all happened so fast!
-Cheryl told me she had a place for me in Beamsville and I was like, yeah I guess I can see it,” clearly nervous that she’d never find a place.
+Cheryl told me she had a place for me and I was nervous.”

 Living in survival mode, you’re always worried about what’s going to happen next, what other shoe will drop.